Overview

 Duloxetine for facial pain

-If you have chronic pain in the face we might prescribe a medicine called duloxetine.
+If you have chronic face pain we might prescribe a medicine called duloxetine.

 Duloxetine is an antidepressant medicine known as a serotonin-noradrenaline reuptake inhibitor (SNRI).
 SNRIs probably work by increasing the amount of mood-enhancing chemicals (serotonin and noradrenaline) in your brain.